THE BENEFITS OF NOMINATING

 Being able to say that you have students that were semi-finalists and finalists for Artist of the Year is a great marketing tool.

-Student should include the nomination on résumés and scholarship/college applications.
+Student can include the nomination on résumés and scholarship/college applications.

 A NOMINEE can say, for example, she is the "Nominee in Acting for Artist of the Year from Tesoro High School"